HankB/ESP8266_RTOS_DS18B20_publish/README.md

 ## Errata

-Build error in Debian Testing (AKA Trixie) complaining about missing ncurses library is fixed by the tweak listed in <https://github.com/espressif/esp-idf/issues/14809#issuecomment-2450694593>.
+* Build error in Debian Testing (AKA Trixie) complaining about missing ncurses library is fixed by the tweak listed in <https://github.com/espressif/esp-idf/issues/14809#issuecomment-2450694593>.
+* See also <https://github.com/HankB/ESP8266_Arduino_MQTT_NTP_DS18B20> for a variant of this project using the Arduino libraries and tool chain.
+The motivation for both variants is that an ESP32/Arduino variant <https://github.com/HankB/ESP32-Arduino-DS18B20_MQTT> runs for a few days and then stops.
+In addition I have several ESP8266s that I want to deploy using these sensors.
+I will test these for run time to see if either has the issue.